To The Victoria Falls

 Victoria Falls Airport

-The Victoria Falls Airport was opened in 1967.
-With Zambian independence in 1965 the resulting customs and immigration formalities had become an inconvenience to travellers staying at the Hotel.
+The Victoria Falls Airport was opened in 1967, allowing the growing town to service its own aviation arrivals and departures and avoiding the extra rigmarole of Zambian customs and immigration formalities.
 The new airport was built at some distance, 20 kilometres, from the Victoria Falls and the growing tourism town.
+The development of the Air Rhodesia Victoria Falls, Kariba and Hwange National Park domestic air routes boosted regional tourism.

-“From Johannesburg, Bulawayo, Salisbury, Kariba and Wankie, more than ten flights a week serve the new airport 15 miles south if the Falls.
-Visitors from the north come via Livingstone airport, nine miles north of the Falls, in Zambia.
+“From Johannesburg, Bulawayo, Salisbury, Kariba and Wankie, more than ten flights a week serve the new airport 15 miles [24 km] south of the Falls.
+Visitors from the north come via Livingstone airport, nine miles [14.5 km] north of the Falls, in Zambia.
 All exclusive Flame Lilly holidays starting from most centres in Southern Africa are on sale all over the world.”
 (Rhodesian National Tourism Board, 1967)

 “Today the Falls are almost exactly as Livingstone first saw then, unspoilt in all their grandeur.
 Nothing has been allowed to mar the natural beauty of the surrounding; even the disfiguring precaution of guard rails has not been permitted.
 As Livingstone stood, lost in wonder, so do many thousands of visitors each year.”

-The town now boasted a modern Post Office and banks, including the distinctive Standard Bank building.
-New tourist attractions grew with the development of the Falls Craft Village (established in 1967), Snake Park and Curio Markets.
+The town now boasted a modern Post Office and banks, including the distinctive Standard Bank building, opened in 1968.
+New tourist attractions included the Falls Craft Village (established in 1967), Snake Park and Curio Markets selling traditional carvings and tourism souvenirs.

 “The African Craft Village is unique in its conception.
 It is an exact replica of a nineteenth-century Matabele kraal, representing the home of one Matabele man and his three wives.
 A guided tour takes about 40 minutes and is a ‘must’ for every visitor to the Victoria Falls.”
 (Harris, 1969)